TomaszKotowski/wesbos-30-days-javascript/README.md

-# wesbos
+# 30 days of JavaScipt
-WesBos 30 Javascript exercises
+WesBos 30 Javascript course

-The files index.html and main.css are basicly empty.
+Free course that can be found on https://javascript30.com/